 - taking time off work to serve on a jury

 - serving in the military or National Guard, or

 - notifying authorities about some wrongdoing harmful to the public (whistle-blowing).

 Some states also protect employees from being fired for very specific reasons, like service as an election officer or volunteer firefighter.
 Some courts have also held that employers cannot fire you because you took advantage of a legal remedy or exercised a legal right -- such as filing a workers' compensation claim or reporting a violation of the Occupational Safety and Health Act (OSHA).

 Employers may not fire even at-will employees for illegal reasons -- and discrimination is illegal.
 If you believe you were fired because of your race, color, national origin, gender, religion, age, disability, pregnancy, or genetic information, you should talk to a lawyer right away.
 There are strict time limits and rules that apply to discrimination claims; for example, you must file a complaint of discrimination with a state or federal agency before you may sue your employer in court.
-For more information, see Nolo's articles on workplace discrimination and harassment.
+For more information on these types of claims, see Wrongful Termination: Discrimination and Harassment.

 Employers are forbidden from retaliating against employees who have engaged in certain legally protected activities.
 To show that you lost your job as a result of your employer's retaliation, you must prove all of the following: